 Our mission is to create a supportive uplifting atmosphere that encourages success and builds positive self-esteem in children.
 Our audience is mostly women ages 18-to-45.
 Please include headings to separate articles, bullet points, and sidebars for fast easy reading.
 Hashtags and keyword suggestions are always helpful.

 Editorial lead time is two months in advance of publication.
 To be considered, please make sure your article includes at least one of these elements: statistics relevant to the Black family, research about the Black family or children (with hyperlinks), and/or personal experience with Black culture.
 All articles must have at least one accompanying photograph or illustration with captions.
 Photos and illustrations must show diversity at the minimum and be copyright-free.
 Photos must include a model release, if not Common Creative.
 Byline with a photo is optional and is upon editorial approval.
 We have the right to refuse any article without explanation.
 You may submit your query to Jance@SBPmag.com and ask for the writer's guidelines.

 Email query letter to info@SuccessfulBlackParenting.com with the word, “Query” on the subject.

-Successful Black Parenting is an online publication about Black children and the Black family internationally.
+Successful Black Parenting is written by parents for parents.
+It's an online publication about Black children and the Black family internationally.
 Upon agreement, we pay experienced writers for their submissions.
 The magazine is written mostly by volunteer parents and represents the unique characteristics of the Black family, offers information on child development, parenting and other family issues important to adults working with or raising Black children.
 We allow up to one backlink per article.
 It also provides a forum for parents to share their experiences in support of one another.